TheJeme/orblet-privacypolicy/README.md

 # orblet-privacypolicy

-Orblet is my first game that I ever made.
+Orblet is a simple game.
+Jump and don't hit the obstacle.

 I have programmed this game to NOT collect any personally identifiable information.
 This game doesn't send anything to anywhere nor save anything on your local files.
 This game is open source and is placed under MIT-License: https://github.com/TheJeme/Orblet